sohamminiyar/GenAI-Interactive-Learning-Game/README.md

 Leaderboard and achievement system

+Enhanced question difficulty logic

-Note:- The .env file is ignored which consists of the OPEN ROUTER API KEY.
+Note: The .env file is ignored in version control.
+It contains your personal OpenRouter API key and must be added manually.